 How Do You Know If Nits Are Dead?

 Unfortunately, because lice eggs do not change in appearance once they die, there is no way to know if nits are dead or alive until they hatch.
-Do you want to wait around and “see” if the lice eggs hatch!!
+And you do not want to wait around and “see” if the lice eggs hatch!!
 Because one they hatch then you'll be dealing with lice all over again.
 The best thing to do is to kill and remove all lice bugs and lice eggs in one session.
 That's how lice professionals like myself get rid of lice and that's what you'll do with the step-by-step video system.

 How Long Can Dead Nits Stay in Hair?